dadrus/heimdall/examples/kubernetes/README.md

 # Kubernetes Quickstarts

 This directory contains working examples described in the getting started, as well as in the integration guides of the documentation.
-The demonstration of the decision operation mode is done via integration with the corresponding ingress controllers.
-As of now, these are [Contour](https://projectcontour.io), the [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) and [HAProxy Ingress Controller](https://haproxy-ingress.github.io/).
+The demonstration of the decision operation mode is done via integration with the different Ingress Controller, respectively Gateway API implementations.

 **Note:** The main branch may have breaking changes (see pending release PRs for details under https://github.com/dadrus/heimdall/pulls) which would make the usage of the referenced heimdall images impossible (even though the configuration files and rules reflect the latest changes).
 In such situations you'll have to use the `dev` image, build a heimdall image by yourself and update the setups to use it, or switch to a tagged (released) version.